d-wojciechowski/plm-companion/README.md

 * Ko-fi: [wojciechowskid](https://ko-fi.com/wojciechowskid)
 * PayPal: [dominikwoj](https://paypal.me/dominikwoj)

-### Installation
+###Installation

-Go to plugin section in Intellij Idea and install it from disk (point to artifact which came from build) or from JetBrains plugin marketplace: [Link](https://plugins.jetbrains.com/plugin/13154-plm-companion/versions)
+Go to plugin section in Intellij Idea and install it from disk (point to artifact which came from build) or from JetBrains plugin marketplace: [Link](https://plugins.jetbrains.com/plugin/13154-plm-companion/versions), which is also availabie in IDE plugin marketplace.

 ## Authors